Medical Student Computing Guide

 If the mouse or keyboard stop working, check their connectors.

 If you are having trouble with a piece of equipment or software that you can not solve yourself, please notify lab staff - send an e-mail if they are not in the office.
 Include the machine number and a brief description.

 Please Log Out of the computer before you leave by clicking on STOP sign icon or using Log out from the Blue Apple icon.

 We have wireless networking set up in Edelstone and in the M1 and M2 classrooms as well as other locations around the buildings.
 Follow instructions for connecting or ask us for assistance to connect.
-You also can set your laptop (starting Fall 2015 - phones and tablets) to print to campus printers
+You also can set your laptop (Coming Soon to Phones and Tablets) to print to campus printers

 For information on UIC Printing and your printing quota, please see ACCC's U-print help page.
 Note that using the Color printer costs significantly more than the Black and White printers.

 The copier in the back of Edelstone by the blue lockers is also a scanner.Dragon Dollars are needed to use the scanner but you can scan for free to USB drive(Thumb drive, Flash media, etc).
 Read the instruction sheet taped to the wall above the scanner or ask for help.